vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 - Type: `boolean`

-The navigation bar configuration of the page, filling in `false` will disable the navigation bar
+The navbar configuration of the page, filling in `false` will disable the navbar

 ### sidebar